Frequently Asked Questions

 - Send a secure message on Message Board including your Medicare enrollment information.

 - Make a copy of your Medicare card.
-Write your name, address, and date of birth on the copy and mail of fax the copy of your card to ORS
+Write your name, address, and date of birth on the copy and mail or fax the copy of your card to ORS.

 - Mail or fax a completed Insurance Enrollment/Change Request (R0452C) form to ORS with your Medicare information.